 Are you afraid to smile because of chipped, stained, crooked, or uneven teeth?
 Well we have the answer for you because veneers can create a bright, uniform set of teeth and as a result will get you smiling again.

-Veneers are a thin layer of porcelain that are custom-made to cover and adhere to your teeth.
+Dental veneers are a thin layer of porcelain that are custom-made to cover and adhere to your teeth.
 The veneers are matched to the color of your teeth and as a result they can blend in naturally.
 Once the veneers are in place, you can and should brush them for good dental care.

 Veneers can be whitened if they become stained through normal activities like drinking coffee and red wine, or other types of beverages that discolor teeth.